intesi-group/ig-you-uat/README.md

-# ig-you-uat
+# IG YOU (UAT)
-IG YOU app for UAT environment
+Official IG YOU app repository for UAT environment.